RonkZeDonk/uogcal/README.md

 Run two different terminal sessions:

-- on session A run `make watchStyles`
+- on session A run `pnpm build`
-  - this will run the Tailwind CLI to compile a CSS bundle
+  - this doesn't watch the project... you will need to rebuild each time you make a change to a ts file.
 - on session B run the go project (ie. `go run cmd/main.go`)
-  - you can set the `ENV` environment variable to `development` to enable hot-reloading for .hbs files (ie. `ENV=development go run cmd/main.go`)
+  - you can change the port using the PORT environment variable

 ## Production Information